suksit/writeups/secplayground/half-year-event-2022/tower5/README.md

 ![](attachments/20220729170015.png)

-So we have a web application running on port 80 and the homepage says this
+It seems we have a web application running on port 80 and the homepage says this

 ![](attachments/20220729170135.png)